-A new year is coming.
-With 2019 right around the corner, now’s the perfect time to check in on the latest trends in content marketing.
+A new year is here.
+Now is the perfect time to check in on the latest trends in content marketing.
 Don’t get stuck in rut caused by old and outdated tactics.
 Be ready to reinvigorate your content strategies with these hot trends.

 Trend Number One: Content Clusters